HackYourFuture/JavaScript1/Week9/README.md

 ```

 ### Refresher
-- :star:Timir wrote a really nice javaScript REVIEW that explains which concepts are most important to know in JavaScript when you continue your coding journey to Node, this is a __MUST__ read: https://github.com/HackYourFuture/JavaScript/blob/master/Week9/MAKEME.md :star:
+- :star: Timir wrote a really nice javaScript REVIEW that explains which concepts are most important to know in JavaScript when you continue your coding journey to Node, this is a __MUST__ read: https://github.com/HackYourFuture/JavaScript/blob/master/Week9/MAKEME.md :star:
 - https://forum.freecodecamp.com/t/javascript-callback-functions/14658/2
 http://www.learn-js.org/en/Callbacks